mesosphere/serenity/README.md

 ### Deploying Serenity Module

-Create json and point there built serenity shared library:
+Create a JSON file that describes the shared library and its parameters to the Mesos slave process:

 ```
 {